Whip up a gooey, buttery Neiman Marcus Cake with yellow cake mix, cream cheese, eggs, butter, and powdered sugar. Pure comfort in every bite!

 100%!
 That gooey center is the magic.

 And that’s my take on the Neiman Marcus Cake!
-If you try it (and you should), let me know how it goes.
+When you try it (and you should), let me know how it goes.
 Did you add your own twist?
 Did Aunt Doris steal a slice at your potluck too?

 Planning to try this recipe soon?
 Pin it for a quick find later!